lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 => 20_000
 ```

-If you have experience with QQQ, and especially with its leveraged versions, you will notice that a stop loss of 10% would cause a lot of early exits.
-Just see the graphs above how big the movements are.

-The Nasdaq 100 makes moves larger than 10% regularly, and since we use 3x leveraged ETFs it means that a 3.4% movement from QQQ would instantly trigger our stop loss.
+The Nasdaq 100 makes moves larger than 10% regularly, and since we use 3x leveraged ETFs it means that a 3.4% movement from QQQ would instantly trigger our stop loss leading to false exits.

-So, my strategy uses dynamic stop losses on the way up.
+Therefore, the strategy uses dynamic stop losses on the way up.
-The stop loss from the entry price is a hard rule, and nothing overrides it, otherwise risk management is compromised.
+The stop loss from the entry price is a hard rule, and nothing overrides it.

 However, during a bull trend, we use a trailing stop loss from the peak highs and allow up to 30% of drawdown, extended with some volatility buffer (fixed or ATR-based).
 This allows the 3x leveraged movements to have enough wiggle room to dip and then go up again, which is crucial to avoid false exits.

-Concretely, the dynamic stop loss is something like this:
+Concretely, the stop loss calculation is something like this:
 ```
 stopLossPct = 10
-stopLossMultipler = 3
+stopLossDynamicPct = 30
 bufferPct = 2

 stopLossEntryPrice = entry_price * (1-stopLossPct/100)
-activeStopLoss = math.max(
-    stopLossEntryPrice,
-    highestClose * (1-(stopLossPct*stopLossMultipler)/100) * (1-bufferPct/100),
+dynamicStopLoss = highestClose * (1-stopLossDynamicPct/100) * (1-bufferPct/100)
-)
+activeStopLoss = math.max(stopLossEntryPrice, dynamicStopLoss)

+shouldExitStopLoss = signalClose < activeStopLoss
 ```

 Experienced folks will say that using leveraged ETFs is dangerous since they can move more than 30% in a single week.